kubeflow/community-infra/README.md

 * Wait for the PR to be approved

-* Once the PR is merged the resources should be created automatically and you should be able to access created GCP project.
+* Once the PR is merged the resources should be created automatically and you can access created GCP project.
-You can `kubectl describe` appropriate resource in `kf-community-admin` cluster to check status.
+You can run `kubectl describe` on appropriate resource in `kf-community-admin` cluster to check status.

 ## Setup